-These FIRST AID bags were made for granddaughter Laurel’s Girl Scout troop.
-Next week, she will do a presentation as part of the first aid badge the girls are working on.
+These FIRST AID bags were made for my 8 yo granddaughter Laurel.
+Next week, she will do a presentation to her Girl Scout troop as part of the first aid badge the girls are working on.
 At that time, she will hand out the bags and the girls will stock them with supplies.

 UPDATE: Girl Scouts with bags:

 You can’t tell from the photo, but the pink fabric is printed with images of Girl Scout badges.
 I had only 1/2 yd. which should have been enough.
 But there was a wide, brown border with text and numbers to be sewn on for troop identification.
 That didn’t leave enough badge print to make 6 suitably sized totes.
 So the pink fabric was serged on the short sides and then centered and zig zagged onto a piece of a homespun sort of muslin.

 After I got that done, I realized that the muslin created a plain strip on either side of the zipper, suitable for text.
 The border hoop for my Brother Quattro made this quick and easy, by hooping just stabilizer, basting the fabric to the stabilizer with the baste feature, embroidering the text, then moving the stabilizer in the hoop for the next bag.

 The design is too large for the 4 x 4 hoop, yet by using the 5 x 7 there would have been so much waste of stabilizer–not to mention the time involved in hooping 6 times.
 The border hoop was a wonderful time saver.